rayag/Practical-robotics-project/README.md

-Folder containing files related to the course project.
+Folder containing files and documentation related to the course project.